JinxCodesAI/pm/docs/idea.md

     *   **Iteration & Feedback Loop:** As the freelancer answers, rejects, or reopens probes, the system tracks state.
 Rejected questions (optionally tagged with a reason) inform future AI runs, while answered items can be promoted into the source library for downstream reuse.

 *   **Step 3: Persona Builder**
-    *   **How it works:** Based on the audience description, the user clicks "Generate Personas."
+    *   **How it works:** The user reviews the latest audience inputs and asks the AI to generate or refresh the persona set, adding only light guidance (e.g., "dial up pragmatic motivations").
+Manual edits are optional, not the default.
-    *   **AI Action:** Creates detailed user personas.
+    *   **AI Action:** Drafts persona narratives, tracks rejected angles, and regenerates personas as the audience brief evolves.
-    *   **Iteration & Feedback Loop:** If the client feedback is "let's target a slightly older demographic," the freelancer updates the audience section in the brief, and can then regenerate the personas with a single click, which will now reflect the new target.
+    *   **Iteration & Feedback Loop:** If client feedback is "let's target a slightly older demographic," the freelancer updates the audience section in the brief, gives the AI updated coaching notes, and regenerates the personas in one click—resorting to manual tweaks only if absolutely necessary.

 *   **Step 4: The Research Prompt Generator**
     *   **How it works:** Provides expertly crafted prompts for external tools like Gemini or ChatGPT.